 Simulation Element table

-Summary of User-requested Outputs
+Summary of User-Requested Outputs

-Platform volume calculations
+Platform Volume Calculations

-Integrated Buoyancy loads
+Integrated Buoyancy Loads

-Integrated Marine Growth weights
+Integrated Marine Growth Weights

 For this version, OutAll must be set to FALSE.
 In future versions, setting OutAll = TRUE will cause HydroDyn to auto-generate outputs for every joint and member in the input file.
 If OutSwtch is set to 1, outputs are sent to a file with the post-fix _HydroDyn.out.
 If OutSwtch is set to 2, outputs are sent to the calling program (FAST) for writing.
 If OutSwtch is set to 3, both file outputs occur.